xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

   - A __mask__ of _real_ modifiers: a `+`-separated list of modifiers or the special value `all`, which denotes all the modifiers.

-    The modifiers are matched against the key's modifier map (`modmap`).
+    The modifiers are matched against the key’s modifier map (`modmap`).
   - A __matching operation__, that is one of the following:

     * `AnyOfOrNone` – The modmap must either be empty or include at